-England: My life (I am English).
+- England: My life (I am English).

-Feeling out of place: I need encouragement to believe in myself!
+- Feeling out of place: I need encouragement to believe in myself!

-Boardroom: This is the funny part.
+- Boardroom: This is the funny part.
 Recently I have felt God prompting me to go on Pinterest.
 I have had no interest in this before, but God was speaking clearly about this.
 Recently I thought back to this dream, and thought, ‘I’m sure this dream was about going on Pinterest to get the message out, but why would it mean that?’
 Then I realised that this was also a play-on-words.
 On Pinterest, you have ‘boards’ – it is a feature of that media platform.
-The ‘board’ room is Pinterest.
+The ‘board’ room represented Pinterest.

 By the way, I have followed this dream up with action!
-So if you use Pinterest, you can check out an example of one of my new ‘boards’ at the link below!
+So if you use Pinterest, you can check out an example of one of my new ‘boards’ at the link below:

 And what a lovely surprise to find that God has a sense of humour!
 I have discovered that He loves to make me laugh.
 Yes, dreams often do contain serious messages, but there is fun in the journey.